Lexscher/Machine_Learning/README.md

 # Machine Learning Learning

+### This Project is on Hold.

 I'm taking a [Udemy course](https://www.udemy.com/machinelearning/learn/v4/overview) to learn machine learning, and the course teaches you both Python and R. They also provide us with quite a few resources, like the Machine Learning A-Z Template folder I've just added to this repository.

 I'll take notes in the md files, and anything that I'll need to code will be in the Machine Learning A-Z Temp. folder.
 I'll try to keep this repo as clean as I can.
 I believe that this _may_ end up being my largest repository, yet!
 Bare with me.

 ---

-~~I'll just take notes during the sections on R This was I can focus on machine learning with python.
+I'll just take notes during the sections on R This was I can focus on machine learning with python.
-Once I've gotten to the end of the course, I'll go back and do all the sections in R.~~ Ok, curiosity got the better of me.
-I'll be learning R at the same time as Python from now on... 😅
+Once I've gotten to the end of the course, I'll go back and do all the sections in R.
+~~Ok, curiosity got the better of me.
+I'll be learning R at the same time as Python from now on... 😅~~ _<~ This was starting to feel a tad overwhelming._ Maybe it's because I'm trying to balance ML with my internship, sharpening my math skills (calculus & statistics), _and_ building on my JavaScript skills.
+I will put this on hold.
+After I've gotten a stronger foundation in a few other areas, I'll come back.

+Thank you for understanding.
+Feel free to check out everything I've done so far!

 These are some things you might need if you're plan to start learning R, as well: